 Overall this was an awesome experience and we were able to use this a great team building activity and understand the strength of our team.

-Even though the execution of the project happened in 14 days, the actual planning started few months ago.
+Even though the execution of the project happened in 14 days, the actual planning started a few months before.
 I don’t want to give the wrong impression that you can do a finished product from scratch (without the idea and research) in such a short time.
-I was cautious, on this scale, if we don’t plan correctly we will simply end up spending 2 weeks with a bit of fun and no outcome.
+I was cautious, on this scale, if we hadn’t planned correctly we would have simply ended up spending 2 weeks with little fun and no outcome.

 Interested in early beta access